Optimized Power Control for Over-the-Air Computation in Fading Channels: Power Control with Time-Varying Channels

-\begin{remark}[Channel-Inversion Water-Filling Power Control]\emph{ It is observed from Theorem~\ref{P3_lem} that the optimal power control of the power-limited device $1$ follows a water-filling type structure: there exists a water level (i.e., $\sqrt{\mu_1^{\rm opt}\sigma^2}$), such that when the channel gain is larger than this level, it transmits with positive power; otherwise, it keeps silent without transmission.
+\begin{remark}[Channel-Inversion Water-Filling Power Control] \emph{ It is observed from Theorem~\ref{P3_lem} that the optimal power control of the power-limited device $1$ follows a water-filling type structure: there exists a water level (i.e., $\sqrt{\mu_1^{\rm opt}\sigma^2}$), such that when the channel gain is larger than this level, it transmits with positive power; otherwise, it keeps silent without transmission.
 Furthermore, once transmitting, the transmit power is inversely proportional to the channel gain.
 Therefore, we name this solution as \emph{channel-inversion water-filling} power control.
 The specialty of the solution lies in the non-monotonic relationship between the transmit power and the channel gain.
 Specifically, as the channel gain decreases till $2\sqrt{\mu_1^{\rm opt}\sigma^2}$, the power-limited device $1$ should increase the transmit power $p_1^{\rm opt}(\bm\nu)$ for the purpose of compensating the channel fading to enforce signal-magnitude alignment.
 When the channel gain continues to decrease from $2\sqrt{\mu_1^{\rm opt}\sigma^2}$ to $\sqrt{\mu_1^{\rm opt}\sigma^2}$, the power-limited device $1$ should reduce $p_1^{\rm opt}(\bm\nu)$ as the channel is too noisy and thus costly to be compensated.
 When the channel gain is smaller than $\sqrt{\mu_1^{\rm opt}\sigma^2}$, device $1$ keeps silent to abandon the channel in deep fade to save energy for other fading states.
 This is in sharp contrast to the conventional water-filling power control for throughput maximization in point-to-point fading channels, with monotonically non-decreasing power control w.r.t. the channel gains.
-The derived optimal structure is verified by simulation results shown in Fig.~\ref{fig:Power_fading} under typical system settings, where the transmit power of power-limited device $1$ is plotted under varying channel gains (see the solid curve). } \end{remark}
+The derived optimal structure is verified by simulation results shown in Fig.~\ref{fig:Power_fading} under typical system settings, where the transmit power of power-limited device $1$ is plotted under varying channel gains (see the solid curve). } \end{remark} \begin{remark}[Misalignment Error versus Noise Enhancement] \emph{ As suggested by Theorem~\ref{P3_lem} and illustrated in Fig.~\ref{fig:Power_fading}, the optimal denoising factor $\{\eta^{\rm opt}(\bm\nu)\}$ exhibits a ``V'' shape w.r.t. the channel gain: as the channel gain decreases, $\eta^{\rm opt}(\bm\nu)$ sees a trend of first decreasing and then increasing.
+The phenomenon can be better explained by dividing the channel gain values into two regimes (see Fig.~\ref{fig:Power_fading}), namely, the noise-limited regime (with low channel gains) and the misalignment-limited regime (with high channel gains).
+The two regimes put different priorities on suppressing noise and enforcing signal-magnitude alignment for computation error minimization.
+Specifically, in the noise-limited regime, the FC should increase the denoising factor $\eta^{\rm opt}(\bm\nu)$ for noise suppression, while signal-magnitude alignment becomes secondary.
+In contrast, in the misalignment-limited regime, the computation error is dominated by the misalignment error.
+Thus the optimal power control makes best effort to align signal-magnitude but at a cost of elevating noise-induced error.
+Similarly, the analytical result is confirmed by simulation results shown in Fig.~\ref{fig:Power_fading}, where the denoising factor is plotted against the varying channel gains (see the dashed line). } \end{remark}